ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Yes<br/>
 Price: $399

-Compare the schemas of two SQL Server databases, review differences, generate synchronization script and execute it - xSQL Schema Compare makes database change management easy.
+Compare the schemas of two SQL Server databases, review differences, generate synchronization script and execute it.

 ## xSQL Data Compare
 <a id="xsql-Data-compare"></a>